Robonauts-Everybot/FTC-Everybot-Docs/docs/fundamentals/tools-and-machinery/cutting-materials.md

 <br/>

-To get a straighter cut use a measuring device, to ensure the bottom of the stock is the same height on the left and right of the vise.
+To get a straighter cut use a measuring device to ensure the bottom of the stock is the same height on the left and right of the vise.
 A speed square works well for this.

 <br/>